 The proposed business’s leadership, owners, tax concerns, and liability risks will impact the choice of a corporate entity.
 Our attorneys will explain how you can preserve the “corporate veil.”
 We’ll also evaluate and provide you with liability guidance and direct you to an accounting professional (or coordinate with your current one) to ensure that tax concerns have been addressed.

 Common questions from our clients include:

 - Should I create an S-Corp or an LLC?

 - Can I have a PLLC (professional limited liability company) in my state?
 What is the distinction between a PLLC and a PC?

 - If I’m a healthcare provider, can I form a regular corporation?
 Or must I form a professional corporation (PC)?

-- Can I establish a multi-disciplinary healthcare practice (physician-owned medical spa, integrative health center, or chiropractor-physical therapy clinic)?
+- Can I establish a multi-disciplinary healthcare practice (physician-owned medical spa, integrative health center, or ambulatory surgery/physical therapy clinic)?
 Does this implicate Stark Law or Anti-Kickback Statute issues?

 - What is the difference between a disregarded entity, a pass-through entity, a sole proprietorship, and an S-Corp?